The Unteachables Podcast

 Please don’t feel like you have to be perfect!
 Teaching is all about growing, learning, and adjusting as we go.
 If any of these points hit home for you, take it as a sign of progress, not a failure.
 You’ve got this!

 And if you’re ready to dive deeper and tackle low-level behaviours head-on, I’d love to have you join me in the Low-Level Behaviour Bootcamp.
 Together, we’ll work on building a calm, effective teaching presence that fits your natural style, so you can stop feeling overwhelmed and start feeling empowered.
-You’re already doing amazing things in the classroom, and th
+You’re already doing amazing things in the classroom, and this is just one more tool to add to your toolkit!

 Have a question, comment, or just want to say hello?
 Drop us a text!